karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-aws-distro-for-otel-and-dotnet-part-2.md

 ```
 As you can see it's a pretty straightforward configuration.

-- The  ``AddXRayTraceId()`` method converts the OTEL trace ID into an AWS X-Ray compliant trace IDs, without this method the X-Ray is incapable of interpreting the application traces.
+- The  ``AddXRayTraceId()`` method converts the OTEL trace ID into an AWS X-Ray compliant trace ID, without this method X-Ray is incapable of interpreting the application traces.
 - The ``AddHttpClientInstrumentation()`` method enables HTTP auto-instrumentation.
 App1 makes an HTTP request to App2, if we want to trace the HTTP call between these 2 apps we can do it simply by adding this extension method.
 - The ``AddSource(nameof(PublishMessageController))`` method is used to add a new ActivitySource to the provider.
 Everytime you create a new Activity you must add a new ActivitySource.
 - The ``.SetResourceBuilder(ResourceBuilder.CreateDefault().AddService("App1"))`` method configures the Resource for the application.
-- The ``AddOtlpExporter()`` method is used to indicate that the tracing data is going to be exported to this specific endpoint.
+- The ``AddOtlpExporter()`` method indicates that the tracing data is going to be exported to this specific endpoint.
 This endpoint matches with the gRPC Receiver Endpoint in the Collector configuration file.
 - The ``Sdk.SetDefaultTextMapPropagator(new AWSXRayPropagator())`` method is needed if your app calls another application instrumented with AWS X-Ray SDK.
 This method overrides the value of the ``Propagators.DefaultTextMapPropagator`` with the ``AWSXRayPropagator`` value.
 The ``Propagators.DefaultTextMapPropagator`` is used internally by some instrumentation packages to infer and propagate the trace ID.